Tar Creek Superfund site: Health and environmental hazards

 "Dry" and "wet" methods were used by mining companies to extract pure lead from ore.
 Dry methods produced chat piles, large mounds of mining waste.
 Wet methods required tailing ponds to process ore into a usable product.
 The Oklahoma Plan for Tar Creek claimed around 75 million tons of chat piles exist, while the exact amount of tailings is unknown.
 It was not uncommon for children in the area to play around the chat piles, such as riding bikes up and down the large dune-like piles, or swimming in waters contaminated by chat dust or groundwater effects.
 Some of the piles were used by school students as sites for track practice.

 Lead poisoning is especially hazardous to children under six years of age.
 High levels of lead at this age can produce impaired neurological development that results in lifelong problems.
 A 1996 study showed 43% of children ages 1–5 in the Superfund area had blood lead concentrations above the threshold considered dangerous by federal standards; more recent reports show this number to be lower.
 Another indication of hazard is the 24% miscarriage rate for women in the area, compared to a national average of 10%.

 Empty mines presented an immediate danger due to mine collapses.
 One collapse in 1967 took nine homes.

-Between 2002 and 2011 pregnant women in the Tar Creek area, and mothers and their infants were enrolled in a study following the children to the age of two years old.
-The concentration of manganese in the blood of women of Tar Creek at or near the time of delivery was inversely associated with lower neuro-development scores of their children at 2 years of age.
+Between 2002 and 2011, a study was conducted in the Tar Creek area on new mothers and their infants.
+The researchers measured manganese concentrations in maternal blood and umbilical cord samples at the time of birth, and they assessed the infant's neurodevelopment at two years of age.
+The study found an inverse correlation between blood manganese concentration of the mothers and neurodevelopment scores of their infants.